jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 ### Debugging the Hazard Unit

-There are implemented for debugging debugging the hazard unit,
+There are tools implemented for debugging the hazard unit,

 - You can use the single stepper for debugging using the following commands,